astra-toolbox/astra-toolbox/README.md

 ### macOS, from source

-Use the Homebrew package manager to install boost, libtool, autoconf, automake.
+Use the Homebrew package manager to install libtool, autoconf, automake.

 ```
 cd build/linux